farirpgs/fari-games/public/documents/fari-rpgs/breathless-srd.md

 ## Attribution

 This game uses mechanics based off the Flashback Gasp, designed by Patrick Dubuc of Tiki Games.

-# Transformation | Gasps (Extras)

-Transformation is a Gasp designed by Nick Potter of Sustain a Spell used in _Let's Be Magical!_ that models empowering transformations for magical girl, super sentai, or other similar character types.

-<iframe frameborder="0" src="https://itch.io/embed/1571203?linkback=true&amp;bg_color=FFC1E5&amp;border_color=eafdff" width="100%" height="167"><a href="https://sustain-a-spell.itch.io/lets-be-magical">Let's Be Magical! by Sustain a Spell</a></iframe>

-## Rule

-When you transform, you are filled with power and confidence.
-All of your skills increase by one level while transformed, and lower one level when your transformation ends.
-If any of your skills are at a d4 by the time you end your transformation or if you Catch Your Breath while transformed, you take one point of stress.

-> ### Designer Notes
->
-> This mechanic is intended to provide a mechanical representation of the battle transformations seen in anime or sentai — it can be magical girls, Power Rangers, Super Saiyans, or any other sort of powerup meant for battle.
->
-> It obviously provides a power boost, and can help the players tackle harder obstacles and challenges, but it comes with the downside of possible Stress and limiting Catch Your Breath opportunities.
->
-> You can feel free to alter it as you wish, introducing threats that can only be taken while transformed, or removing the drawback entirely to just add a bit of a power fantasy to the game.

-## Attribution

-This game uses mechanics based off the Transformation Gasp, designed by Nick Potter of Sustain a Spell.

-# Talents | Gasps (Extras)

-Talents is a Gasp designed by Groov of Groov Games used in Critterforce 5 that emphasizes unique character mechanics and advancement.
-This Gasp makes characters just a little bit stronger by giving them small passive effects, or a larger once-a-session ability.

-<iframe src="https://itch.io/embed/1535524" width="100%" height="167" frameborder="0"><a href="https://groovasaur.itch.io/critterforce-5">Critterforce 5 by Groov</a></iframe>

-## Rule

-Once at character creation and after story milestones, players may choose or create their own Talent to represent a slight edge the character has.
-Each Talent may be used once a session unless it says otherwise.
-Most will use one of the following templates:

-**When you use your stunt, you can do something nearly superhuman or supernatural.**

-_"When I use my stunt, I can summon a lightning storm."_

-_"When I use my stunt, I can reveal that an NPC was me all along!"_

-**You gain a +2 bonus on a narrow use of an action.
-You can use this after a roll.**

-_"I get a +2 bonus when using Bash to strike while hidden."_

-_"I get a +2 bonus when using Talk to gather information"_

-**You gain a specific narrative freedom.
-These are usually passive and ongoing.**

-_"I always know when someone is lying to me"_

-_"If there's ever a question of who acts first, it's me."_

-**You gain a game specific bonus.
-Depending on the game, some of these may be passive and ongoing, while others are usable once as usual.**

-_"I can hold an extra item in my backpack."_

-_"I can avoid the consequences of one roll when assisting someone else."_

-> ### Designer Notes
->
-> Talents, Masteries, Upgrades, or whatever you decide to call them will vary a lot from game to game, and there will always be players wanting to come up with their own.
-In your game, include 5 or 10 so your players understand the bounds of this Gasp in your game.

-## Attribution

-This game uses mechanics based off the Talents Gasp, designed by Groov of Groov Games.

 # Investigation Checks | Gasps (Extras)